Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic mesh quality measures

-On the other hand, one may notice that the values of $Q_{ali,2}$ and $Q_{eq,2}$ are generally greater than $Q_{ali,1}$ and $Q_{eq,1}$ and more sensitive to quality changes (with more and stronger oscillations).
-This means that those Voronoi meshes have worse quality in the former's eyes than in the latter's eyes.
-The reason why $Q_{ali,2}$ and $Q_{eq,2}$ are pickier is due to their construction: they favor triangulations that look good for the used piecewise generalized barycentric mapping.
+\revB{In Figs.~\ref{fig:LloydQC21}-\ref{fig:LloydQC22}, $Q_{ali,2}$ and $Q_{eq,2}$ have similar overall decreases as the mesh quality measures in Approximation 1, but more dramatic drops at the first few iterations.
+The decreasing is not monotone \revZ{and} can be a bit rough in the case of $Q_{ali,2}$.} One may notice that the values of $Q_{ali,2}$ and $Q_{eq,2}$ are generally greater than $Q_{ali,1}$ and $Q_{eq,1}$ and more sensitive to quality changes (with more and stronger oscillations).
+This means that those Voronoi meshes have worse quality \revB{when measured in $Q_{ali,2}$, $Q_{eq,2}$ than in $Q_{ali,1}$, $Q_{eq,1}$.} The reason why $Q_{ali,2}$ and $Q_{eq,2}$ are pickier is due to their construction: they favor triangulations that look good for the selected piecewise generalized barycentric mapping.
 To explain this, we examine a random $n$-gon $T$ in a CVT, as shown in Fig.~\ref{fig:piecewisemapping}.
 Although $T$ is considered as of good shape by Lloyd's algorithm, i.e., its generator is close to its barycenter, $T$ may still contain short edges.
 When both the regular reference $n$-gon and $T$ are cut into triangles which are compared one-by-one, the triangles associated with the short edges have a bad shape.

 It is also interesting to point out that subdivision (b) gives smaller $Q_{ali,2}$ and $Q_{eq,2}$ than subdivision (a).